wwarthen/RomWBW/Source/Doc/SystemGuide.md

 #### SET (Reset NVRAM)

-Reset NVRAM to default values.
+When the switch number 0xFF is written (using the Set Switches function), the stored values of all switches will be reset to their default values.
 This will wipe any existing data and set default values into NVRAM.

 # Driver Model